shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 Because of the nature of the log loss evaluation metric, it is not just accuracy of our model that matters but also the ability to correctly predict the confidence we have in our prediction.
 Predicting with high confidence a false prediction is heavily penalized.

+### Solution Approach and Prior Research.
+At it is core this project is a computer vision problem of detecting an object in a video and then classifying it.
+In this case the frames of the video are also well defined since they are evenly spaced around a subject.
+Here is some prior research and approaches I came across while researching the solution for this problem.

+- Multi-view Convolutional Neural Networks for 3D Shape Recognition [^2]
+- Object Detection from Video Tubelets with Convolutional Neural Networks [^3]
+- Tensorflow Object Detection API [^4]

+Prior to 2014, methods like Haar Cascade using OpenCV were used to solve such problems however lately Neural Net methods(CNN) have shown better results and are predominantly used to solve these kinds or problems.
+The TensorFlow Object Detection API came out early in 2017 and is very well documented and comes with lots of examples.
+I decided to use TensorFlow Object Detection API for my approach to this project.

 ## II.
 Analysis
 ### Datasets and Inputs
 The input dataset contains a large number of body scans of a number of subjects at different granularity levels from a millimeter wave scanner.
 The scan for each subject  consists of the following four binary files: